Ali-Mikael/Practical-IaC-Deployment/T2-firewall.md

 }
 ```
 This Terraform code creates NACLs and their rules *dynamically*, using values derived from `locals.tf`, and then associates them (the NACLs) with correct subnets, building on information from previous configurations in `networking.tf`.
-Lists/rules might (with some certainty) change in the final deployment, but we got some very could practice here!
 You might want to check out the `/terraform` folder to see how this all plays together!

 Cheerio!